ColourRise Evidence Base – Consolidated References

 3. Creative Arts for Health

-Broad art and creative activities improve mental health, life satisfaction, and reduce depression.
+Broad art and creative activities improve mental health, life satisfaction and reduce depression.

 References: